Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

 Together, these results reveal that a {\it planar} phonon THE is possible in \rucl due to {\it intrinsic} Hall viscosity.
 In contrast with the electronic Hall effect, an out-of-plane component of the magnetic field is not necessary, because the phonons couple to the emergent gauge field generated by the nuclear Berry curvature, not to the actual magnetic field.
-As we show in \cite{supplemental}, the Hall conductivity scales roughly as $\kappa_{xy}^{\rm ph} \propto \mathbb{N}^3 \sim (\mathcal{A}/\Delta_{s})^6$, where $\mathcal{A}$ is the spin-phonon coupling, and $\Delta_s$ is the spin-gap [see also eq'ns (\ref{eq:Nvv}-\ref{eqn:Iqv})].
+As we show in Supplementary Note 5, the Hall conductivity scales roughly as $\kappa_{xy}^{\rm ph} \propto \mathbb{N}^3 \sim (\mathcal{A}/\Delta_{s})^6$, where $\mathcal{A}$ is the spin-phonon coupling, and $\Delta_s$ is the spin-gap [see also Eq. (\ref{eq:Nvv}-\ref{eqn:Iqv})].
 It is thus expected that the reduction of the spin-gap in the vicinity of $B_c$ enhances $\kappa_{xy}^{\rm ph}$ because the phonons are more strongly dressed by the low-lying spin excitations.
 However, we find that the maximum in $\kappa_{xy}^{\rm ph}$ occurs above the critical field, in the asymptotically polarized phase (at 11\,T).
-This occurs due to the specific field-dependence of the bond susceptibilities, which lead to a peak in the Hall viscosities within the polarized phase \cite{supplemental}.
+This reflects the specific field dependence of the bond susceptibilities, which produces a peak in the Hall viscosities within the polarized phase.
 It may be noted that $\kappa_{xy}^{\rm ph}$ does not saturate at a constant value, as would be expected for dominant $\mathbf{L}$ couplings.